bdowling/jquery-ui-extras/README.md

 template.
 I felt there should be an easier way to do this as well.

 So, I decided to write the two widget extensions that you see here to help address this.

+- **jquery.ui.dialog-lazy** Provides for the lazy loading functionality
+- **jquery.ui.dialog-persona** Provides for the Multiple-Personality behavoir, or Personas

 If you find them useful, that's great, if you don't that's fine to.